nspcc-dev/neo-go/docs/rpc.md

 NeoGo can generate an error in response to an invalid proof, unlike the error-free C# implementation.

+##### `getPeers`

+NeoGo extends the `getpeers` RPC call to return the user agent (`useragent` JSON field) and last known block height (`lastknownheight` JSON field) for each connected peer where available.
+The last known block height field may be stale depending on the PingInterval node config and the time since the last ping.
+Ping behavior may also differ between node implementations.

 ### Unsupported methods

 Methods listed below are not going to be supported for various reasons